Catharine Beecher: Views on and advocacy of education

 In 1841 Beecher published A Treatise on Domestic Economy for the Use of Young Ladies at Home and at School, a book that discussed the underestimated importance of women's roles in society.
 The book was edited and re-released the following year in its final form.
 Catharine Beecher was a strong advocate of the inclusion of daily physical education in women's schooling, and developed a program of calisthenics performed to music.

 In 1831, Catharine Beecher suggested that teachers read aloud to students from passages by writers with elegant styles, "to accustom the ear to the measurement of the sentences and the peculiar turns of expression".

 She went on to have the students imitate the piece just read using similar words, style, and turns of phrase in order to develop "a ready command of the language and easy modes of expression".
 In 1846, Beecher pronounced that women, not men, should educate children, and established schools for training teachers in Western cities.
 She advocated that young ladies find godly work as Christian teachers away from the larger Eastern cities.
 The Board of National Popular Education, which was her idea, trained teachers in four-week sessions in Connecticut and then sent them out West.
 She believed that women had a higher calling to shape children and society.
+Along with a Treatise on Domestic Economy for the Use of Young Ladies at Home and at School, Beecher also published The Duty of American Women to Their Country in 1845 and The Domestic Receipt Book in 1846.
+Beecher's views on education and women's work were also somewhat contradictory.
+She believed in the preparedness of female teachers to aid in their teaching of children from unfortunate homes.
+At the same time, she worked to teach mothers how to care for their families.
+Beecher laid the groundwork for a lot of future Family and Consumer Science Education.
+Many of her books like the Domestic Receipt Book helped people to learn how to manage their household budgets with ease.

 Views on education

 Beecher recognized public schools' responsibility to influence the moral, physical, and intellectual development of children.
 She promoted the expansion and development of teacher training programs, holding that teaching was more important to society than lawyers or doctors.
+Beecher also supported home education.
+In her textbook A Treatise on Domestic Economy, she pointed out the 'senselessness of an educated woman doing her own sewing while paying someone else to teach the children instead of farming out the sewing and teaching the children.'
 Beecher was a strong advocate of the inclusion of daily physical education, and developed a program of calisthenics that was performed to music.
 She also firmly believed in the benefits of reading aloud.
+Catherine Beecher believed that tight corsets and bad eating habits ruined the young women's health.
+She believed the primary purpose of education was to develop a young child's basis for their conscience and morals.